roguewatt/via-framework/README.md

 \text{2026-06-19 07:40} \leq \text{2026-06-19 08:00}
 $$

-The wind forecast issued at 08:05 is not eligible because:
+The wind forecast with Issue Time 08:05 is not eligible because:

 $$
 \text{2026-06-19 08:05} > \text{2026-06-19 08:00}